alemart/encantar-js/docs/getting-started/concepts.md

     1.1. **AR** is an abbreviation of Augmented Reality.

-2. An **Augmented Reality experience** is a computer program designed to let users directly experience Augmented Reality[^1].
+2. An **Augmented Reality experience**, or Augmented Reality program, is a computer program designed to let users experience Augmented Reality[^1].
 Augmented Reality experiences come in different shapes.
 Some are designed for smartphones and tablets, others for special headsets, and so on.

 3. **WebAR** is a set of technologies used to create Augmented Reality experiences that run in web browsers.
 WebAR makes it easy for users to experience AR, because they can have immediate access to the AR experiences.
 All they have to do is open a web page.
 They are not tied to specific platforms and they also don't need to download apps.